ollybowman/vw-crafter-esphome/README.md

 You need to connect the esp32 to the canbus with a 5v canbus transceiver, 3.3v doesn't seem to work as it doesn't provide enough voltage for CANHIGH.
 I used this one - https://www.aliexpress.com/item/4000484625524.html

-Yhe 120ohm resistor needs to be reomved for this to function correctly.
+The 120ohm resistor needs to be removed from the circuit board for this to function correctly, nothing needs to be put in it's place.
 Connect the CRX and CTX pins to pins 4 and 5 on the dev board, connect the VCC and GND to the 5v and GND pins on the dev board and connect CANH and CANL to your CANHIGH and CANLOW in the canbus.

 I have LHD crafter and found a CANBUS hub behind the sidepanel in the footwell on the right hand side, whihc was easy to connect into.